sinricpro/arduino-esp32-webrtc-lib/README.md

-# SinricPro WebRTC for Arduino ESP32
+# WebRTC for Arduino ESP32

 WebRTC for Arduino ESP32 and ESP32-S3, powered by Espressif's `esp_peer` engine.
 Includes a camera doorbell example with a browser viewer, microphone streaming on XIAO ESP32S3 Sense, and ring/call controls.